Chunyfong/Automation/README.md

-*Just some of my work script to automate all the boring office Task*
+*Just some of my work script to automate all the office Task*

 ### For schedule
 - luigi, Airflow, window Task Schedule